gdsbook/book/notebooks/03_spatial_data.md

 ### Surfaces

 Surfaces are used to record data from a field data model.
 In theory, a field is a continuous surface and thus has an infinite number of locations at which it could be measured.
-In reality however, fields are measured at a finite sample of locations that, to provide a sense of continuity and better conform with the field model, are uniformly structured across space.
+In reality, however, fields are measured at a finite sample of locations that, to provide a sense of continuity and better conform with the field model, are uniformly structured across space.
 Surfaces thus are represented as grids where each cell contains a sample.
-A grid can also be thought of as a table with rows and columns but, as we discussed in the previous chapter, both of them are directly tied to geographic location.
+A grid can also be thought of as a table with rows and columns but, as we discussed in the previous chapter, both of them are directly tied to a geographic location.
 This is in sharp contrast with geographic tables, where geography is confined to a single column.

 To explore how Python represents surfaces, we will use an extract for the Brazilian city of Sao Paulo of a [global population dataset](../data/ghsl/build_ghsl_extract).
 This dataset records population counts in cells of the same dimensions uniformly covering the surface of the Earth.
 Our extract is available as a GeoTIF file, a variation of the TIF image format that includes geographic information.
 We can use the `open_rasterio()` method from the `xarray` package to read in the GeoTIF: